nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2016.md

 **I Have More Questions, Who Can I Ask For Help?** </br>
 If you have any questions, feel free to contact our support team via a dedicated support ticket.

+## Hotfix 19

+### Validation constraint at creation

+[NXP-23267](https://jira.nuxeo.com/browse/NXP-23267) has fixed a bug where the validation was not done on all the document fields.
+For example the validation was working
+- if a field was not present of the creation form,
+- if the document was created with an Automation call and there was no property for a field with constraint (required field, directory field, etc)

+Once the hotfix 19 is applied, you will get a Validation exception whereas before the document was created without any error, which was bad because you defined a constraint on these fields.

 ## Hotfix 15

 ### Security Issue on MS Windows